San Marcos Growers LogoSan Marcos Growers

 Agave gypsicola (White Maguey) - A very attractive newly described Agave species.
 It is a solitary plant with dense rosettes 3 to 4 feet tall by 4 to 5 feet wide of few to up to 40 broad ovate pale bluish-gray leaves that are 18 to 24 inches long by 8 to 10 inches wide (1.8-2.5 longer than wide) with fine red teeth along their margins.
 When this plant flowers it produces a 15 to 20 foot tall inflorescence that is unbranched.
 Plant in full sun in a well-drained soil.
 This plant should prove to be a very drought tolerant plant, but likely will grow faster and considerably larger when given regular irrigation.
 Cold hardiness of this species has yet to be determined.
 Its distribution is known only from the Upper basin of the Río Verde, Tlaxiaco district in Oaxaca, where it grows on slopes with gypsum soils from 4,500 to 5,200 feet in elevation.
 The plants provided to us were grown from seed collected from a particularly pale gray colored plant.
 Agave gypsicola is considered to be closely related to Agave guiengola, which it differs from by gaving flatter and shorter ovate to semi-orbicular leaves.
 It was described in 2019 by Mexican botanists Abisai Garcia-Mendoza Daniel Sandoval in Acta Botanica Mexicana.
 The specific epithet refers to the plant growing on gypsum soils.
 The Mixtec people refer to this plant as Senizo, which means "ashen" in reference to its silvery to bluish-white color, though greener plants also occur within this same population.
 The picture on this page taken in this plants natural habitat near Teita, is courtesy of Tony Krock.

-This information about Agave gypsicola displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agave gypsicola displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]